scriptnull/docsv2/sources/legacyFiles/int_notifications.md

 Build Emails are always sent through our Shippable account and are configured through shippable.yml.
 At this time, you cannot customize the domain emails are sent from.
 To request this enhancement, please contact [customer support](mailto:support@shippable.com)

-To get console logs, coverage reports as attachments in build report to your email, add `sendLogsInEmail: true` in email integration in shippable.yml.
+You can set sendLogsInEmail: true in your email notification configuration in shippable.yml to receive console logs and coverage reports as attachments in build emails.

 ```yaml
 notifications: